zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-> The default log file location is at: sdcard/<appname\>/agorasdk.log, where appname is the name of the application.
+> The default log file location is at: sdcard/<appname\>/agorasdk.log, where `appname` is the name of the app.

-#### Set the Log Filter (setLogFilter)
+#### Sets the Log Filter (setLogFilter)

 ```
 - (int)setLogFilter:(NSUInteger)filter;
 ```

-This method sets the output log level of the SDK.
+This method sets the output log levels of the SDK.
 You can use either one or a combination of the filters.

-The log level follows the sequence of *Off*, *Critical*, *Error*, *Warning*, *Info*, and *Debug*.
-Choose a level, and you can see logs that precede that level.
+The log level follows the sequence of `Off`, `Critical`, `Error`, `Warning`, `Info`, and `Debug`.
+Choose a level, and you can see the logs that precede that level.

-For example, if you set the log level as *Warning*, then you can see logs in levels *Critical*, *Error* and *Wwarning*.
+For example, if you set the log level as `Warning`, then you can see the logs in levels `Critical`, `Error`, and `Warning`.

 <table>
 <colgroup>